 - Failure to produce breast milk (in women)

-Tests may include:
+Tests that may be ordered include:

 Blood tests will be done to check levels of:

-Complications of untreated pituitary infarction can include:
+Complications of untreated pituitary apoplexy can include:

 Call your health care provider if you have any symptoms of chronic pituitary insufficiency.

 Melmed S, Kleinberg D. Pituitary masses and tumors.
-In: Kronenberg HM, Melmed S, Polonsky KS, Larsen PR.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
-12th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 9.
+13th ed.
+Philadelphia, PA: Elsevier; 2016:chap 9.

-- Last Reviewed on 12/11/2011
+- Last reviewed on 10/28/2015